esmith715/chat_bot/README.md

-This is a chat bot, still needs a lot of improvment but have fun with it!
+This is a chat bot, it still needs a lot of improvement but have fun with it!

 if you want to see all it can do besides chat type "help".

+My next steps are to add styling to make it look nicer.